ansys/pystk/doc/source/api/ansys/stk/core/graphics/IRasterAttributes.rst

 IRasterAttributes
 =================

-.. py:class:: IRasterAttributes
+.. py:class:: ansys.stk.core.graphics.IRasterAttributes

    object

    The attributes describing a raster dataset. raster attributes define the memory layout of a raster, and includes properties defining the order of each raster band that the raster contains, as specified by the raster format...

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IRasterAttributes

 Overview
 --------